See more photos of Cynthia Gardens on our Facebook Page

 - Section 2.4.16 of the Buffalo Comprehensive plan outline a strategy in which the city would like to have vacant lots infilled with housing or other appropriate use.

-Who Will Own and Manage This Property?
+Who Owns and Manages This Property?

 How Can I Apply to Be A Tenant?